This post may contain affiliate links. For more information, please see my full disclosure policy.

 St. Patrick’s Day is such a fun holiday for kids and one that you could easily take advantage of for an educational theme unit!

-Learn the colors of the rainbow and test your measuring and pouring skills by making your own rainbow inspired snack.
-Find the pot of gold at the end of the rainbow and count the coins.
-No matter what you choose to do, your kiddos will have a blast!
+Learn the colors of the rainbow and test your measuring and pouring skills by making your own rainbow inspired snack or some St. Patrick’s Day sensory bins.
+Find the pot of gold at the end of the rainbow or try your hand at counting a few gold coins or shamrocks.

 Easter

 Now, depending on the year, this one can fit into either March or April, but regardless of the month, there are so many opportunities for learning!
-Whether you’re counting Easter eggs or matching patterns or colored bunnies, the possibilities for working on math and literacy skills while celebrating this holiday are absolutely endless!

 Vincent Van Gogh

-While you could simply view his paintings and talk about them with your child, a Van Gogh theme unit would give you the perfect opportunity to introduce them to his work and use it to spark their creativity to create their own.
+While you could simply view his paintings and talk about them with your students, a Van Gogh theme unit would give you the perfect opportunity to introduce them to his work and use it to spark their creativity to create their own.

 Explore different mediums, try making and using textures, mix the colors to find out what happens.
 Most importantly, get messy and have fun!